 How Many Words Should My Novel Be?

-Each story is different and you shouldn’t pad your book if it doesn’t make sense for the overall story, but using the charts above, you should now be able to pinpoint a more precise range for the length of your novel.
+Using the charts above, you should now be able to pinpoint a more precise range for the length of your novel.
+We’ve also gotten your creative juices flowing on how to add to, or edit down, your manuscript.

 It's worth noting that some books find success in multiple genres.
 I'd encourage you to write with your ideal readers in mind and simply enjoy any success your book happens to find in non-target genres.